 For the past eight years, he has been a member of the Powell Street Festival Programming Committee.
 When not working or playing music Kevin enjoys going for long walks, hitting the gym and re-searching the vastness that is Canadian history.

 Emily Wu is currently an Internal Coach and a Program Lead at University of British Columbia.
 Her current work involves developing, delivering, and managing innovative educational programs for adult professionals.
 As a first generation Taiwanese Canadian living and blending in multiple cultures, Emily finds stimulation in language, culture, and diversity.
 Emily has volunteered with Powell Street Festival since 2007.
 She loves the spirit of PSF, in particular connecting with community groups, celebrating arts and culture, and working with like-minded individuals that believe in the Society’s mission and values.

 Mike Shin’Ichi Hillman is a second generation Japanese originally from Hamilton, Ontario.
 Though, since moving West almost a decade ago, Vancouver is now his home.
 Working at the Canadian Broadcasting Corporation (CBC) in local technical television news production, Mike embraces community and heritage as being the pillars which bring people together.
 Since his daughter was born, Mike has strived to engage more in the Japanese Canadian community so that she may learn, understand and connect more with her ancestral heritage.

-If you would like to join this committee, please email the Program Coordinator, Samantha Marsh at samantha[at]powellstreetfestival.com.
+If you would like to join this committee, please email the Program Coordinator, Miki Konishi at miki[at]powellstreetfestival.com.